 Life is stressful enough without having to worry about how you're going to pay off high-interest debt.
 If you're already using the income from your civilian job to cover your expenses and save for the future, Reserve and Guard pay can be your opportunity to pay off high-interest debt like credit cards.

 In the past, you may have used credit cards to make it through the month or cover unexpected emergencies.
-But as a reservist, your drill pay can help you get out of debt so you can use your hard-earned money to fund other goals.
+But as a Reservist, your drill pay can help you get out of debt.

 3. Save for your retirement.

 If you're also contributing to a civilian 401(k), make sure to not overcontribute.
 Since your contributions are managed in different locations, it can be easy to overcontribute if you don't track them carefully.
-Synchronize your TSP and civilian retirement plan contributions.
-If you contribute above the legally permitted limit, you'll face taxes on the excess amount.
+Synchronize your Thrift Savings Plan and civilian retirement plan contributions.
+If you contribute above the legally permitted limit and don’t remove it or any income earned from it in time, you'll face taxes and penalties on the excess amount.

 4. Pay off medical bills.

 If you have medical bills, consider using Guard and Reserve earnings to pay them off.
-And if you're eligible for TRICARE Reserve Select but aren't sure if you should go with it over a civilian plan, read How to choose between TRICARE Reserve select and civilian health insurance, which will give you the information you need to make a decision.
+And if you're eligible for TRICARE Reserve Select but aren't sure if you should go with it over a civilian plan, read How to choose between TRICARE Reserve select and civilian health insurance.
+This article gives you some useful information that can help you decide.

 5. Pay down your auto loan.